-The Hook & Ladder unanimously voted to name the company after Charles J. Folger, a former resident and fire fighter of Geneva.
+The Hook and Ladder unanimously voted to name the company after Charles J. Folger, a former resident and fire fighter of Geneva.

 Folger, who was born in Nantucket, Mass., moved to Geneva when he was 12.
 A graduate of Hobart College, he was admitted to the bar in 1839 and rose steadily through the ranks serving as the president of the Geneva Village Board of Trustees, a State Senator, and Secretary of the Treasury in the Cabinet of President Chester A. Arthur.

-The Hook & Ladder is the City’s first due truck company manning Quint 1181.
+The Hook and Ladder is the City's first due truck company manning Quint 1181.